samcat437/Milestone-2/README.md

 It is worth noting that I would have perhaps preferred that the user is able to toggle the selected class on and off before using the check answer button and that maybe the check answer button is a bit redundant in this case.
 I have not changed it at this point as my test cases check for its functionality within this context.
 The ability for the user to amend their answer could be something to explore in future features.
 For the last question, I would also like to remove the check answer button once the button is checked.
 This would require further logic and is why I omitted it for now.

 While tidying up my project, I was running into trouble adding the hidden CSS class to my quiz-container id, which is a flex Bootstrap item.
 It turns out that they also override "display = none", so I had to change the text of this container rather than hiding it.
+I also realised that on very small screens on the game page that the menu was overlapping with the game question content.
+I added an extra bootstrap margin class for small screen sizes.
+I also realised that if the check answer button was clicked at the end instead of the submit button that the score would continue to increment.
+I wrote some logic to remove the button on the last question after the check answer button had been clicked.

 ## Testing